ioccc-src/winner/faq.md

 <div id="cb">
-### FAQ 3.5: What is this cb tool that is mentioned in the IOCCC?
+### What is this cb tool that is mentioned in the IOCCC?
 </div>

 This was a C beautifier for Unix, both AT&T and Berkeley, but it seems to no